Share this:

 Toni Morrison

-In this emotional story, Sethe, its protagonist, was born into slavery and escaped to Ohio, but eighteen years later, she is still not free.
-She has too many memories of Sweet Home, the beautiful farm where many hideous things happened.
+In the emotional story, Sethe, the protagonist, was born into slavery and escaped to Ohio.
+Eighteen years later, Sethe is still not free.
+The protagonist has too many memories of Sweet Home, the beautiful farm where many hideous things happened.

 Death of the Innocence